ryantd/veloce/README.md

   - [x] Sync Parameter Server
   - [ ] Aync Parameter Server
   - [ ] Hybird Phase 1: use sync or async for the dense or sparse component as you like, under homogeneous architecture
-  - [ ] Hybird Phase 2 (compelete): you can choose async PS for the sparse component, and sync Ring Allreduce (like PyTorch's DDP) for the dense component
+  - [ ] Hybird Phase 2: you can choose async PS for the sparse component, and sync Ring Allreduce (like PyTorch's DDP) for the dense component
 - Framework Support
-  - [x] PyTorch: currently no specific plan to support other frameworks
+  - [x] PyTorch: no specific plan to support other frameworks
 - Advanced Parallel Mechanism
   - [ ] Heavy integrated [torchrec](https://github.com/pytorch/torchrec)
 - Accelerator Support